 ICARUS aims to build a novel data value chain in the aviation industry towards data-driven innovation and collaboration across currently diversified and fragmented industry players, acting as multiplier of the “combined” data value that can be accrued, shared and traded, and rejuvenating the existing, increasingly non-linear models / processes in aviation.
 Adopting a strong industry mentality, ICARUS has been attuned to the stakeholder needs, has elaborated on solid data-driven methods and frameworks and has designed and delivered a beta, big data analytics and sharing platform, that demonstrates the following key features:

-(a) End-to-End Data Security allowing the data providers to process and encrypt their data on-premise (through the ICARUS On Premise Environment) and transfer them to the ICARUS Core Platform in an already encrypted form,
+(a) End-to-End Data Security allowing the data providers to process and encrypt their data on-premise (through the ICARUS On Premise Environment) and transfer them to the ICARUS Core Platform in an already encrypted form.
+Learn more about the ICARUS encryption challenges

-(b) Trusted Data Sharing for creating, signing and validating smart data contracts in an immutable manner that dictate the terms of data acquisition between a data provider and a data consumer,
+(b) Trusted Data Sharing for creating, signing and validating smart data contracts in an immutable manner that dictate the terms of data acquisition between a data provider and a data consumer.
+Learn more about the ICARUS data sharing challenges

-(c) Advanced Access Control to regulate access to the privately owned data assets (e.g. enforcing that no airline in Europe may even view that an airline in the US has uploaded private flight schedules to be shared with airports in Europe),
+(c) Advanced Access Control to regulate access to the privately owned data assets (e.g. enforcing that no airline in Europe may even view that an airline in the US has uploaded private flight schedules to be shared with airports in Europe).
+Learn more about the ICARUS access policies challenges

-(d) Secure and Private Analytics Spaces for designing and executing analytics in private, sandboxed environments spawn on demand,
+(d) Secure and Private Analytics Spaces for designing and executing analytics in private, sandboxed environments spawn on demand.
+Learn more about the ICARUS data preparation and ICARUS data analytics and visualisation challenges

 (e) Intuitive Data Exploration in order to find, understand and explore aviation-related data, and